bit-broker/website/content/en/docs/getting-started/install-local.md

 {{% /alert %}}

 {{% alert color="warning" %}}
 This type of deployment will give you access to a _partial_ BitBroker feature set.
-Whilst the policy [data segment](/docs/concepts/policy/#data-segment) will be enforced, [access controls](/docs/concepts/policy/#access-control) and [key management](/docs/api-conventions/authorization/) will be bypassed.
+Whilst the policy [data segment](/docs/concepts/policy/#data-segment) will be enforced, [access controls](/docs/concepts/policy/#access-control) and [authorization token management](/docs/api-conventions/authorization/) will be bypassed.
 You will need to use [alternative development headers](#development-only-headers) to access the [Consumer API](/docs/consumer/).
 {{% /alert %}}

 {{% alert color="info" %}}